openerror/SpatialCAHospitals/README.md

 See rendered notebook [here](https://nbviewer.jupyter.org/github/openerror/SpatialCAHospitals/blob/master/CAHospitalAvail.ipynb).
 Unpack `data.zip` in the same folder as `CAHospitalAvail.ipynb` to reproduce results.

 # Credits
-Everest Law came up with the idea of comparing population and hospital densities; he then coded up the entire analysis.
+Everest Law first discovered shapefiles of Californian geographical boundaries from [](data.ca.gov).
+While seeking a research direction, he self-taught the tools and concepts necessary for making use of such geospatial data.
+Once a direction was identified, Everest Law defined the metric (population VS hospital densities), and then coded up the entire analysis.

 Everest Law was made aware of the data on non-federal, Californian hospitals through discussions with Chelsea Lee.
 It was also Chelsea Lee who initially suggested studying the spatial distribution of hospitals, in order to uncover underserved communities.
+Much thanks!